You are here:

 Conclusion: Immigration Practice Will Always Be Complex — Your Systems Don’t Have to Be

-- Clear communication boundaries
+• Clear communication processes

-- And increasingly, the right technology infrastructure
+• The right technology infrastructure